Alberto Campolongo

-Alberto Campolongo (16 March 1912 – unknown) was an Italian chess player.
+Alberto Campolongo (16 March 1912 – 5 March 1991) was an Italian economist and a chess player.

 Biography

 In 1931, in Milan Alberto Campolongo won the National Chess Tournament.
 In 1933, he won the National Chess Master's degree, shared 4th-5th place with Antonio Sacconi in the Padulli Memorial Chess Tournament.

 In 1937, he ranked 4th in Milan behind Stefano Rosselli del Turco, Antonio Sacconi and Esteban Canal.

 He has regularly participated in the Italian Chess Championships in which he was shared 7th-8th in 1939 (tournament won Mario Monticelli) and ranked 9th in 1943 (tournament won Vincenzo Nestler).

 Alberto Campolongo played for Italy in the Chess Olympiad: